 Take 5 minutes while your children are bathing or before bedtime to lay out the clothing you and your children will be wearing the next day.
 In the early morning stress, it can be difficult to make wardrobe decisions or to get your children to cooperate with these decisions.
 Having your clothing planned the night before makes getting dressed a quick and easy task.
 And even young children can easily get themselves ready for school when their clothing, shoes, and socks are all laid out for them when they wake up.
 Our

-Our mini capsule wardrobes can make it simple to pick out an outfit.
+Our Capsule Wardrobe Outfit Ideas can make it simple to pick out an outfit.
 I had a reader write a tell me she prints out the capsule wardrobes and posts them right in her closet!
 She says it makes it so easy for her to find a great outfit.
-This habit will also prevent last minute morning reminders of particular school days that require special clothing, such as crazy hair day, or other such themed school days.
+This habit will also prevent last-minute morning reminders of particular school days that require special clothing, such as crazy hair day, or other such themed school days.
 If you know at least the night before you can make sure that the appropriate clothing is clean and ready to be worn the following morning.

 Apply this plan ahead principle as well to backpacks, school work, sporting items, and all other things that will need to be taken to school or work the next morning.
 It is much easier to find all these items when you are not in the morning rush.